 Example 11.4 Figure 11.23 shows the first three steps of Kruskal's Algorithm for the graph of Figure 11.19.
 Edge (C, D) has the least cost, and because C and D are currently in separate MSTs, they are combined.
 We next select edge (E, F) to process, and combine these vertices into a single MST.
-The third edge we process is (C, F), which causes the MST containing Vertices C and D to merge with MST containing Vertices E and F. The next edge to process is (D, F).
-But because Vertices D and F are currently in the same MST, this edge is rejected.
-The algorithm will continue on to accept edges (B, C) and (A, C) into the MST.
+The third edge we process is (C, F), which causes the MST containing Vertices C and D to merge with MST containing Vertices E and E. The next edge to process is E0, E1.
+But because Vertices E1 and E2 are currently in the same MST, this edge is rejected.
+The algorithm will continue on to accept edges E3, E4 and E5 and E6 and E7 are currently in the same MST, this edge is rejected.
+The algorithm will continue on to accept edges E6, E7 and E8 and E9 and E9 and E9 and E9 and E9.